commenthol/mi-element/packages/mi-element/README.md

   component
 - Store for managing shared state across components
 - Signal for reactive behavior
+- optional html literal templating with [mi-html][] using reactive updates

 The motivation to build this module comes from the confusions around attributes and properties. "mi-element" solves this by providing the same results when